-Thursday evening at their regular monthly meeting, the Carthage ISD Board of Trustees unanimously approved calling a bond election to be held on May 3, 2025, aiming to secure funding for critical infrastructure, maintenance, technology, and transportation needs across the district.
+Thursday evening at their regular monthly meeting, the Carthage ISD Board of Trustees unanimously approved calling a bond election to be held on May 3, 2025, aiming to secure funding for infrastructure, maintenance, technology, and transportation needs across the district.

-The proposed bond package totals $23 million, allowing the district to address essential facility improvements, technology upgrades, and transportation needs to support students and staff.
+The proposed bond package totals $23 million, allowing the district to address facility improvements, technology upgrades, and transportation updates to support students and staff.
 The bond will be presented to voters in two separate propositions, and the Carthage ISD tax rate will not increase as a result of the bond election.

-āOur district is committed to maintaining high-quality educational facilities that meet the needs of our students,ā said Superintendent Jarrod Bitter. āThis bond will allow us to make necessary improvements while being fiscally responsible to our taxpayers.ā
+āOur district is committed to maintaining high-quality educational facilities that meet the needs of our students,ā said Superintendent Jarrod Bitter. āThis bond would allow the district to make improvements to those facilities, purchase new school buses and modernize the technology within Carthage ISD.ā

 Proposition B is a $3 million bond which would provide funding for Chromebook replacements, infrastructure upgrades, and software services.

-While this bond focuses on immediate district needs, the board is also thoroughly evaluating options for the 75-year-old junior high campus.
-As one of the districtās aging facilities, future plans for Carthage Junior High will be a key priority in a future bond proposal to ensure students have access to a safe, secure and modern learning environment.
+While this bond focuses on immediate district projects, the board is also thoroughly evaluating options for the 75-year-old junior high campus.
+As one of the districtās aging facilities, future plans for Carthage Junior High will be a priority in a future bond proposal to ensure students have access to a safe, secure and modern learning environment.

 The district will share information and resources leading up to the election to provide residents the opportunity to learn about the bond and its potential impact.